anvil-open-software/wuf-quick-start/README.md

 Any changes made to local files during development are picked up by Angular and/or nodemon (which monitor local file changes) and refresh the application in the browser automatically.
 This makes for a very handy (and efficient) development environment!

-In a production environment (`npm run start-prod` or `yarn start-prod`) both the Angular application and the server files are compiled and the Angular server is no longer needed.
+In a production environment (`npm run start:prod` or `yarn start:prod`) both the Angular application and the server files are compiled and the Angular server is no longer needed.
 The BFF will handle all requests for the application itself ***and*** the API requests and both will be served on the :3000 port.

 In this configuration the BFF can serve static data directly from the server files at `/server/routes/api` or (more practically) be configured to connect with more sophisticated API endpoints where the endpoints may retrieve data from databases, for example.
 It is up to you to configure your BFF files at `/server/routes/api/*` to handle incoming requests.
 You can handle such requests in the BFF files or you can kick off additional requests from the BFF to other API endpoints to retrieve data.
 Which you do entirely up to you and beyond the scope of these instructions.